 Take a drive to nearly any large East Coast city and you'll be surrounded by beautiful examples of Federal-style architecture.
 Highly popular in the late 1700s and early 1800s, Federal architecture is also known as Adams' architecture, named after a sibling architect duo that popularized the style in Britain.
-This classic architectural style is a from of Georgian style, the principle design of the colonial period.
+This classic architectural style is a form of Georgian style, the principle design of the colonial period.

 But Federal architecture, while similar to colonial-style homes, has a few obvious differences that really sets it apart.